AnantharamanLab/CheckAMG/README.md

      * Preference is given to the hit with the **lowest E-value**
      * If E-values are equal, the hit with the **higher bit score** is selected

 These defaults provide a balance between accuracy and recall, and are based on benchmarking and community best practices.
-Advanced users may modify thresholds using the `--bit_score`, `--bitscore_fraction_heuristic`, and `--evalue` arguments.
+Users may modify thresholds using the `--bit_score`, `--bitscore_fraction_heuristic`, and `--evalue` arguments.

 ### 6. Snakemake